 Information on the total number of voting rights and shares

-Mont-Saint-Guibert(Belgium),July 7, 2021,10:30 pmCET / 4:30pm ET– In accordance with article 15 of the Law of 2 May 2007 on the disclosure of large shareholdings, Nyxoah SA (Euronext Brussels and Nasdaq: NYXH) publishes the below information following the issue of 2,835,000 new shares on July 7, 2021 pursuant to a capital increase in connection with Nyxoah’s initial public offering in the United States.
+Mont-Saint-Guibert(Belgium),July 9, 2021,10:30 pmCET / 4:30pm ET– In accordance with article 15 of the Law of 2 May 2007 on the disclosure of large shareholdings, Nyxoah SA (Euronext Brussels and Nasdaq: NYXH) publishes the below information following the issue of 435,250 new shares on July 9, 2021 pursuant to (i) a capital increase in connection with Nyxoah’s initial public offering in the United States and (ii) the exercise of subscription rights.

 - Number of rights to subscribe to securities carrying voting rights not yet issued: